Frequently Asked Questions

 A. It’s simple.
 Complete and email a confidentiality agreement with your signature and email address to us at firstname.lastname@example.org or if you still use fax, our fax number is 866-627-0407 and we will send more information.

-A. Business owners sell for a variety of reasons.
+A. Business owners sell a company for a variety of reasons.
 It’s important that you (the buyer) know why a particular business is for sale and be comfortable with the answer.
 Retirement is one of the most common reasons.
 Others include health, burnout, death in the family, divorce, disability, and other business interest.

 A. It’s very important that buyers and sellers understand exactly what discretionary cash flow is.
 It’s what buyers want to buy and sellers should have to sell.
 The short answer is; “the true benefit ($) to the owner” or more properly stated: Discretionary Cash Flow is the sum of earnings before compensation available to a working owner/manager, depreciation and amortization, interest expense, owners benefits and expenses that are “one time” or extraordinary which are not representative of the continuing operation of the business or are discretionary to the owner and/or primarily for the owners benefit.
 All entries into a discretionary cash flow ledger must be documented.